|

 I invite you to

-these five vital areas.
+these vital topics.
 Then you'll better understand why

 I propose that most